Japanese knotweed (Polygonum cuspidatum)

 Habitat: Grows best in full sun and can grow semi-shade.
 It is found along roadsides, stream and river banks, wetlands, wet depressions and woodland edges.
 It can tolerate a wide array of soil and moisture conditions.

-Fruit: Small glossy winged fruits the produce dark shiny seeds.
+Fruit: Small glossy winged fruits produce dark shiny seeds.
 Can be spread by wind, water, birds and insects.
 Not all seeds are fertile.

 Root: Agressive, spreading rhizomes.